dimpho0101/seamlesspay/README.md

 SeamlessPay is a mobile library for Android that gives merchants the ability to read contactless cards from VISA, Mastercard, American Express and more through NFC.

+## Getting started with the examples
+Please note that we currently have two options in the SDK.

+Example Repository Clone Link : https://github.com/seamlesspayio/seamlesspay.git
+Example Repository Download Link: https://github.com/seamlesspayio/seamlesspay/archive/master.zip

 ### Support

-- [x] Add contactless support for Activities
+- [x] Added contactless support for Activities
-- [x] Add contactless support for Fragments
+- [x] Added contactless support for Fragments

 ## Setup Seamless Pay